Computer-Graphics-And-Pretty-Pictures/CGPP-Projects/README.md

 Welcome to the CGPP code repository!

-Here you will find WebGL projects made with [three.js](https://threejs.org/)
+Here you will find projects made with [three.js](https://threejs.org/)

 Many more examples like these can be found [here](https://threejs.org/examples)